LibreCAD/docs/ref/customize.rst

 Customizing LibreCAD's Interface
 ================================

-In addition to be able to :ref:`move and reorganize menus and toolbars <app-layout>`, LibreCAD can be customized with user-defined pop-up menus, custom toolbars and alternative "window decoratons".
+In addition to be able to :ref:`move and reorganize menus and toolbars <app-layout>`, LibreCAD can be customized with user-defined pop-up menus, custom toolbars and alternative "window decorations".

 .. _menu-creator: